 Upon successful completion of the Leadership Fellows requirements, Leadership Fellows graduate with distinction as an Isabella Cannon Leadership Fellow.
 The Cannon Legacy is a life-long journey!

 Up to 10 lateral entry positions into the Leadership Fellows program are available to first-year students who demonstrate an active commitment leadership, civic engagement, and/or social justice work.
-If interested in joining the program, we encourage you to participate in the LEAD program or other co-curricular leadership development opportunities.
-Applications will be available in October and are due in November for lateral entry during the Winter term.
+If interested in joining the program, we encourage you to participate in Elon co-curricular leadership development opportunities.
+Applications will are available now and are due November 2nd, 2018 for lateral entry during the Winter term.
+Follow this link for more information and the application: Class of 2022 Leadership Fellows Lateral Entry Application

 If you are a high school student interested in the Leadership Fellows program, you can apply online.